ROWAN LEGAL

 Female employees on maternity leave receive maternity benefits from the social security system, rather than pay from their employer.

-Employees temporarily incapable of performing their work or ordered to stay in quarantine are entitled to compensation payment from their employer (subject to certain exceptions) for the first fourteen (14) calendar days of their temporary incapacity for work or stay in quarantine in the amount determined by the applicable law.
+Employees temporarily inability to work or ordered to stay in quarantine are entitled to compensation payment from their employer (subject to certain exceptions) for the first 14 calendar days of their temporary inability to work or stay in quarantine in the amount determined by the applicable law.

-Disability leave payment is paid by the social security system from the fifteenth (15th) day of temporary working disability suffered by the employee.
-Up to that time the compensation of salary for disability is paid by the employer – from the first working day of the time off work due to the working disability.
+Disability leave payment is paid by the social security system from the fifteenth day of temporary working disability suffered by the employee.

 Compulsory Insurance

-The employer is obliged to pay health and social insurance levies for every employee.
+The employer is obliged to pay health and social security insurance levies for every employee.

 Absence For Military Or Public Service Duties

-The employer is obliged to grant an employee time off for the performance of a public function, civic duties and other activities in the public interest, provided that these activities cannot be carried out outside the working hours of the employee.
-Subject to contractual or legal obligations, the employees are not entitled to a compensation payment from their employer.
+The employer is obliged to grant an employee time off for the performance of a public function, civic duties, and other activities in the public interest, provided that these activities cannot be carried out outside the working hours of the employee.

 Works Councils or Trade Unions

 Trade unions may be established as an association of employees.
-There may also be two or more trade unions operating within one company (employer).
+There may also be more trade unions operating within one company (employer).
 The employer is obliged to treat the trade unions equally.

-In order for a trade union to be able to exercise its rights vis-à-vis the employer, at least three (3) employees of the employer need to be members of the trade union in question.
+In order for a trade union to be able to exercise its rights vis-à-vis the employer, at least three (3) employees of the employer in employment relationship established by employment contract need to be members of the trade union in question.

 Employees’ Right To Strike